 The grandfather of Humphrey the orator was ‘of Lancells’ when he died, but not necessarily for all his life.
 The registers of the village date from 1708, but there are earlier transcripts for some years.
 John may have moved round his ‘divers properties in Devon and Cornwall’ during his productive years.
 There is the marriage of a Henry Yeo to Marian Trim in 1659 at Launcells, which could be of one of his sons.
 Henry produced William there in 1667 and he married Mary Callaway in 1695.
 Possibly the Ann Yeo who married John Calacott in 1690 was William’s sister, or even Humphrey senior’s daughter.

-Mary Yeo, the heiress, was great-granddaughter of a Robert Yeo who married Alice, daughter of Humphrey Walrond.
+Margaret Yeo [note 2], the heiress, was great-granddaughter of a Robert Yeo who married Alice, daughter of Humphrey Walrond.
 The only son mentioned is the heir William Yeo, but they should also have had a Humphrey.
-The junior line of the family was the Leonard Yeo line of North Petherwin and Huish (close to Heanton).
-It was Robert’s brother Nicholas who married Arminel Corbet, bringing that forename into the family.
+The junior line of the family was the Leonard Yeo line of North Petherwin and Huish (close to Heanton). [note 3]

 The name Humphrey in the Shebbear line is clear enough from parish registers, but it also occurs in this group at – for want of a closer location – Lancells.
 John of Launcells married at Poundstock in 1616, and might have been the son of Humphrey of Shebbear, who had children from 1591.
 However, their John seems to date from 1613, unless he is the son of a son named Humphrey.